 - Passport and Residency visa copy

-- For the education sector, you’ll need proof of academic qualifications certified and approved by the Ministry of Foreign Affairs or the UAE consulate.
+- You’ll need proof of academic qualifications certified and approved by the Ministry of Foreign Affairs or the UAE consulate for the education sector.

 - For the media sector, you’ll need a portfolio of your work.